The Pillage of Rome (The Play)

 HONORIUS.

-I shall dictate the words and thou shalt write them, with no omission of any word.
+I shall dictate it word for word—and thou shalt write with neither omission nor embellishment.

 LIVIANUS.

-I shall have the messenger sent promptly, so that the letter can reach the praetorian prefect in Ariminum therewith.
+I shall have it sent forthwith, so that it may reach the praetorian prefect without delay.

 HONORIUS.

-The Goths shall have their answer, and it shall not be satisfactory to them.
+The Goths shall have their answer—though it shall not please them.

 LIVIANUS.